McArthur River uranium mine: History

 The McArthur River deposit was discovered in 1988.
 The property is located 620 km as the crow flies north of Saskatoon, Saskatchewan, and 80 km northeast of the Key Lake mill in the uranium rich Athabasca Basin.
 Mine construction began in 1997, with production commencing in 1999.
 The mine achieved full commercial production in November 2000.
-Production is regulated at 18.7e6 lb of yellowcake a year with the ore being processed through the Key Lake mill.
+Production is regulated at 18.7 e6lb of yellowcake a year with the ore being processed through the Key Lake mill.

-Between 2000 and 2013, the McArthur River/Key Lake operation produced 250.6e6 lbs U_{3}O_{8}.
+Between 2000 and 2013, the McArthur River/Key Lake operation produced 250.6 e6lb U_{3}O_{8}.
 This production figure includes blended low grade stockpiles from the former Key Lake mine as well as ore derived from the McArthur River mine.
-Ignoring the fact that 2000 mostly saw a ramp-up to full scale production and the effect of the Key Lake mine ore, this averages to roughly 17.9e6 lb yearly production or some 96% of the above-mentioned 18.7 million pound per year limit.
+Ignoring the fact that 2000 mostly saw a ramp-up to full scale production and the effect of the Key Lake mine ore, this averages to roughly 17.9 e6lb yearly production or some 96% of the above-mentioned 18.7 million pound per year limit.

 In July 2018, citing continued low uranium prices, Cameco suspended McArthur River/Key Lake operations and placed the mine on care and maintenance.
 In February 2022, Cameco announced it would reopen the mine.